 When done well, the study of the law strives to articulate a realm where the passions would be conquered and only the logic of the law would rule.
 High purposes like this informed Tocqueville’s nomination of lawyers as the American aristocracy.
 The originalist understanding of law would tame democratic majoritarian passions as well as anti-democratic ones.
-Whether this vital enterprise can be accomplished without recourse to the Declaration of Independence and other founding documents is highly problematic.
+Whether this vital enterprise can be accomplished without recourse to the Declaration of Independence and other founding documents (link no longer available) is highly problematic.

 Vincent Philip Munoz’s casebook, Religious Liberty and the American Supreme Court (Rowman and Littlefield, 2013) offers a way for professors (including those who teach undergraduate political science and law courses) to teach the law in accord with true originalism.
 At just over 600 large-type pages of cases and documents, the book’s distinctiveness is its chronological ordering.

 Tracing the fate of religious liberty requires we develop the categories such as “Free Exercise Clause: Direct Burdens,” Indirect Burdens, Free Exercise/Free Speech Clause, Establishment Clause in the Public Square, government and religious schools, and public schools.
 Skillful editing and selection of cases reinforce our impression that a founding consensus was lost, dissolved into bizarre sideways such as the Lemon test.